dnfrancis22/react-portfolio/README.md

 **Description**

 This is a site that I created to display information about my self.
 There are four pages.
-Home, About Me, Portfolio, and Contact page.
+Home, About Me, and Portfolio page.
 The About Me page is where I have a short biography about my self.
 I also share links to my LinkedIn site, GitHub and my email address.
 The Portfolio page currently displays six of the top projects that I have completed.
 As I complete more projects I will add them here.
-The last page is the Contact page.
-There are input boxes for name and email as well as an input box for a short message.
 On any of the pages if you click on the resume link in the navbar you will be taken to Google Docs to view my resume.

-I made the site responsive so that the site can easily be viewed on mobile devices as well as desktop displays.

 **Installation**